tavyn-jackson/VM-Labs/Promote-DC/README.md

 - **Attach Windows Server ISO to VM**
 - **Boot VM**
 - **Install:**
-    - “Windows Server with Desktop Experience”
+    - Windows Server with Desktop Experience
 - **Complete installation and login as Administrator**